 Use Concrete to Heat Without Electricity

 Another method of trapping heat without electricity is using concrete or rock.
 The concrete acts as a thermal mass to absorb heat.
 It is best placed at the wall opposite to where the sunlight penetrates through the plant house.
 The release of this heat helps to keep the plants warmer during the cold winter season thus efficiently playing the role of electricity at a much cheaper price.

 Heating with Compost

-Building indoor compost is an easy greenhouse idea.
+Building a bio reactor heater is an easy greenhouse idea.
 It is cost-effective and uses readily available organic material.
-The bacteria that break down organic material generates a considerable amount of heat that can be circulated throughout the greenhouse.
+The bacteria that break down organic material generate a considerable amount of heat that can be circulated throughout the greenhouse.

 The disadvantage with this method is that a large compost pile is needed to generate enough heat for the greenhouse.
 Therefore, composting is a heating solution that is more effective in farms with large amounts of organic waste.

 Another technique to utilize compost is the hotbed technique for small-scale farmers.
 It involves digging a pit, preferably two feet deep and six feet wide.
 Then fill the hole with manure, wet it and let it sit for a few days while frequently turning the manure.
 Once it is hot, cover with soil and plant the seedlings you want to grow in a greenhouse.

 Rocket Mass Heaters

 A rocket mass heater is a high-performance burner that is encased with a thermal mass such as ceramic, brick, or stone.
 As the rocket mass heater is being heated, it transfers heat to the thermal mass which retains the heat hours after the fire is extinguished.